syed-farhad-almubid/100-days-of-code/README.md

 - ✅ Day 25 : Practiced data types, operators, truthy/falsy values, typeof, NaN and more in JavaScript
 - ✅ Day 26 : Practiced control flow and loops
 - ✅ Day 27 : Practiced functions
+- ✅ Day 28 : Practiced some other concepts of function